Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Coding for Downlink Massive Random Access

 In the previous three examples, the respective urn codebooks all happen to reduce to a construction where the codewords are i.i.d.\ generated according to the marginal of the joint distribution.
 But this is not true here.
 We use this example to demonstrate that using the marginal distribution to construct the codebook can be inferior to using the urn codebook.

 If we use the marginal distribution to construct the codebook, the codeword distribution would have been $q(\mathbf{x}) = \prod_{i=1}^{k}p(x_i)$, where $p(x_i)$ is the marginal of the multinomial distribution.
-Then by Theorem \ref{thm:main}, an achievable rate (up to an additional logarithmic term) is:
+Then by Theorem \ref{thm:main}, an achievable common message length (up to an additional logarithmic term) is

-The marginal distribution of the multinomial is a binomial distribution $p(x_1) = {{r}\choose{x_1}} \left( \frac{1}{k} \right)^{x_1} \left( 1 - \frac{1}{k} \right)^{r-x_1}$.
+The marginal distribution of the multinomial is a binomial distribution $p(x_1) = {{\alpha}\choose{x_1}} \left( \frac{1}{k} \right)^{x_1} \left( 1 - \frac{1}{k} \right)^{\alpha-x_1}$.
 The entropy of the marginal can be computed as

-On the other hand, if we use an urn codebook, by Corollary \ref{thm:exch} the following rate is achievable (to within an additional logarithmic term):
+On the other hand, if we use an urn codebook, by Corollary \ref{thm:exch} the following common message length is achievable (to within an additional logarithmic term):

 where the entropy of the multinomial distribution is computed according to the approximation in \cite{cichon}.